 If you have any questions about how to update an ugly bathtub, or the products used, please CLICK HERE to review the FAQ page.

 I am so excited for this post today!
 I’ve been waiting for the sun to come out so I could take good “after” pictures to show you just how amazing the transformation of our PINK bathtub is!
-I’m going to show you how to update an ugly bathtub for less than $30, yes, that’s right, less than $30!
+I’m going to show you how to update an ugly bathtub, or an old tub, for less than $30, yes, that’s right, less than $30!

 How to update an ugly bathtub

 - Tub caulking (this is what I used to re-caulk)

 - Caulking gun